marcofuchs89/myenergi-zappi-daily-report/README.md

 ## Usage

-* Clone the repository and edit the config.py to suit your needs
+* Clone the repository and edit the config.py.example to suit your needs and save it as 'config.py'
 * Open a terminal and ```cd``` into the directory
 * Install the python requirements with ```pip3 install -r requirements.txt```
 * Run the script with ```python3 zappi.py```